Skip to Content

 • Type of Trail: Out and back

-From Canmore, it’ll take you just over 20 minutes to drive to the Banff Hoodoos Viewpoint trailhead (use that link to be sure you go to the right place since there are a few marked on Google Maps.)
-Here, is a large parking lot.
-It is located up on Tunnel Mountain just near the campground.
+From Canmore, it took us just over 20 minutes to drive to the Banff Hoodoos Viewpoint trailhead (use that link to be sure you go to the right place since there are a few marked on Google Maps).
+Here, there’s a large parking lot, which is located on Tunnel Mountain just near the campground.

-It’s important that you don’t mistake this hike for the Banff Hoodoos Trail which actually starts in Banff town and hikes all the way up to where I’m telling you to drive to.
+We made sure not to mistake this hike for the Banff Hoodoos Trail, which actually starts in Banff town and hikes all the way up to where I’m telling you to drive to.
 This trail is significantly longer at about 10 kilometers return (6.21 mi) with about a 100-meter (328 feet) elevation gain.

-Once you arrive at the Banff Hoodoos Viewpoint you’ll see a large trail with views looking out over the Bow Valley.
-There are multiple viewing platforms and walking to the end platform will only take you about 10 minutes.
+Once we arrived at the Banff Hoodoos Viewpoint, we joined the large trail with views looking out over the Bow Valley.
+There are multiple viewing platforms and walking to the end platform only took us about 10 minutes!

-From the trail, you’ll see the Banff Hoodoos (more impressive than the Canmore Hoodoos if you ask me) and even spot the Fairmont Hotel in the distance.
-The information boards on the trail explain how the hoodoos were formed.
-This is a super interesting activity and one of the top free things to do in Banff if you ask me.
+From the trail, we saw the Banff Hoodoos (more impressive than the Canmore Hoodoos if you ask me) and even spotted the Fairmont Hotel in the distance.
+The information boards on the trail also explain how the hoodoos were formed – pretty cool if you ask us.

 Note: To visit Banff National Park, you’re going to need to purchase a Parks Canada Pass.
 You can find more info towards the end of this post.